vanessayyou/Creative-AI/README.md

 - "credentials.json" and "settings.yaml" which MUST NOT
 BE TOUCHED as they contain the access keys to RedditBot's own google account.
 - Also, in order for the program to work, praw and pydrive must be pip-installed for python 2.7.
+- In case you need the username and password of the reddit bot account, the credentials are: eecsLyricsGenerator (user) eecs183 (password)

 ### 2. Musical Harmony